simonlotzkar/1800_20233_17/README.md

 * HTML, CSS, JavaScript
 * Bootstrap 5.0 (Frontend library)
 * Firebase 8.0 (BAAS - Backend as a Service)
+* Freepik.com (Avatars and Banners)
+* Assets for achievements from:
+    * Flaticon.com
+    * UXWing.com
+    * TheNounProject.com

 ## 4. Complete setup/installion/usage
-The app is ready straight away for viewing, but to submit data users must sign up for an account.
-This can be done from any page using the website's navbar.
+The app is ready straight away for viewing, but to submit data users must sign up for an account and verify their email.
+Sign up can be done from any page using the website's navbar in the top right.
+A verification email is sent automatically, and can be resent from the profile page.

 ## 5. Bugs and Limitations
 Here are some known bugs and limitations:
-* [Limitation] After changing customization, the page reloads instead of dynamically updating.
 * [Limitation] Read quantity is very high, causes site to crash while testing.
-Will be issue when useage is medium-high.
+Will be issue when useage is high.
     * => refactor collection listeners and make as few as possible
-* [Bug] User update count is glitchy when deleting updates on profile page.
+* [Bug] User update count is unreliably glitchy when deleting updates on profile page.
+* [Bug] User must manually refresh to see changes of new achievements in the profile  and eachRestaurant pages.
+* [Bug] User must manually refresh to see changes after picking a new avatar or profile.

 ## 5. Future Plans
 Expansions (large multi-feature additions) and features that can be made after launching the app:
 * [Expansion] Allow users to submit an update for any product instead of just icecream (eg. smoothies)